m-lm/taproot/docs.md

 ## Future

-I find database management and information retrieval systems very interesting and engaging.
+I find database management and information retrieval systems very engaging.
 I am always seeking to learn more.
-At its core, Taproot is intended to be a Redis-style key-value store and serves as my first foray into these areas.
-But it also provides a developmental test bed for future ideas that are more ambitious but potentially worth implementing, such as:
+At its core, Taproot is intended to be a Redis-style key-value store as well as my first foray into data management systems.
+But it also serves as a testbed for concepts I find interesting, like:

 - Skip lists for sorted queries
+- Replication
-- JSON document data modeling w/ search
+- JSON document support